smillholland/GJ876/README.md

-Gliese 876 - Supplementary Material
+Gliese 876 - Posterior Samples
 ==================================================

 This respository contains supplementary material to the paper <br />